 With 42.2MP, the A99 II offers a higher resolution than the A7S II (12MP), but the A99 II has smaller individual pixels (pixel pitch of 4.52μm versus 8.40μm for the A7S II).
 Yet, the A99 II is a somewhat more recent model (by 1 year) than the A7S II, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the A99 II has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the A99 II has a markedly higher DXO score than the A7S II (overall score 7 points higher), which will translate into better image quality.
-The advantage is based on 1.8 bits higher color depth, 0.1 EV in additional dynamic range, 0.4 stops of reduced low light sensitivity.
+The advantage is based on 1.8 bits higher color depth, 0.1 EV in additional dynamic range, and 0.4 stops of reduced low light sensitivity.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, and both provide the same movie specifications (4K/30p).